John of Capistrano: Early life

 As was the custom of this time, John is denoted by the village of Capestrano, in the Diocese of Sulmona, in the Abruzzi region, Kingdom of Naples.
 His father had come to Italy with the Angevin court of Louis I of Anjou, titular King of Naples.
 He studied law at the University of Perugia.

 In 1412, King Ladislaus of Naples appointed him Governor of Perugia, a tumultuous and resentful papal fief held by Ladislas as the pope's champion, in order to effectively establish public order.
-When war broke out between Perugia and the Malatestas in 1416, John was sent as ambassador to broker a peace, but Malatesta threw him in prison.
+When war broke out between Perugia and the House of Malatesta in 1416, John was sent as ambassador to broker a peace, but the Malatestas threw him in prison.
 It was during this imprisonment that he began to study theology.
-When he was released in he decided to give up the world and become a Franciscan friar, citing a dream where Saint Francis of Assisi ordered him to enter the Order.
-He had married before the war, but asserted the marriage was never consummated and received permission to take holy orders.
+When he was released, he decided to become a Franciscan friar, citing a dream where Saint Francis of Assisi ordered him to enter the Order.
+He had married before the war, but asserted that the marriage was never consummated and received permission to take holy orders.

 Friar and preacher

 Together with James of the Marches, John entered the Order of Friars Minor at Perugia on 4 October 1416.
 Along with James, he studied theology at Fiesole, near Florence, under Bernardine of Siena.
-He soon gave himself up to the most rigorous asceticism, violently defending the ideal of strict observance and orthodoxy, following the example set by Bernardine.
+He soon gave himself up to the most rigorous asceticism, vigorously defending the ideal of strict observance and insisting on purity of doctrine, following the example set by Bernardine.
 From 1420 onwards, he preached with great effect in numerous cities and eventually became well known.
 He was ordained in 1425.

-Unlike most Italian preachers of repentance in the 15th century, John was effective in northern and central Europe—in German states of Holy Roman Empire, Bohemia, Moravia, Austria, Hungary, Croatia and the Kingdom of Poland.
-The largest churches could not hold the crowds, so he preached in the public squares—at Brescia in Italy, he preached to a crowd of 126,000.
+Unlike most Italian preachers of repentance in the 15th century, John was effective in northern and central Europe– in German states of Holy Roman Empire, Bohemia, Moravia, Austria, Hungary, Croatia, and the Kingdom of Poland.
+Even the largest churches could not hold the crowds that gathered to hear him, so he preached in the public squares; at Brescia in Italy, he preached to a crowd of 126,000.